SergeyPotapov01/bot_Clash_Royale/README.md

 9) Donate cards and collect one-time rewards for purchasing a clan member's royale pass
 10) Sunday Epic Card Request
 11) Ability to share battle with clanmates
-12) mastery collection
-13) battle tactics based on tower health
+12) battle tactics based on tower health

 # Install for developers